mattlyons0/Rsync-Snapshot/README.md

 - NodeJS v7.6 or later - *async/await is used in codebase*
 - Rsync must be installed on the client and the server
 - One machine (client) must have SSH access to the other (server) if backing up over network, without a password (pubkey)
-  - This script is designed to be run from the machine data is being backed up from
+  - This script is designed to be run from the machine data is being backed up from (the client)
+  - This script requires root access on the client to backup `/` and root access on the server to be able to set correct file ownership
+    - See [Rsync files over SSH without root user](https://unix.stackexchange.com/a/92125/125231) for details on recommended method of using root on server
+    - If root is not used on server all files will be owned by the user logged in via ssh which will lead to errors on restore

 ### Usage
 - Install Globally `npm install -g rsync-snapshot`